Doctor Strange (comic book): Dr. Strange, Surgeon Supreme

 A short-lived sixth series, Doctor Strange: Surgeon Supreme, launched in December 2019 by writer Mark Waid and artist Kev Walker follows immediately after the storyline completed in the fifth series.
 The series was cancelled after six issues.

 Death of Doctor Strange

 Being a mini-series, Death of Doctor Strange was written by Jed MacKay, and penciled/inked by Lee Garbett.
 With focus on the temporary death of the heroic sorcerer and the reactions of fellow heroes, the 5-issue series lasted from November 2021 to March 2022.

 Doctor Strange vol. 6

 This series (debuting with Doctor Strange #1, May 2023), headed by writer Jed MacKay and artist Pasqual Ferry, features the continued trials and tribulations of the recently revivified Stephen Strange as well as Clea's position in the series.
+The series connects to the Blood Hunt event and concludes after 18 issues.

+Doctor Strange of Asgard

+Being written by Derek Landy, the series takes places shortly after the Blood Hunt event.
+The story arc focuses on the aftermath of Strange losing the title of Earth's Sorcerer Supreme to Doctor Doom but finding a new purpose in the mythical realm of Asgard.
+The series consists of 5 issues and leads into Volume 7 of the title.

 Primary Series

 Doctor Strange is featured or co-featured in the ongoing series: